top of page

 Smith, Elder offices, Trollope's publisher.

-St. George's, Bloomsbury, site of Trollope's 1815 baptism (modern view).
+St. George's Church, Bloomsbury, site of Trollope's 1815 baptism (modern view).

 Harting, Sussex, village home to Trollope's last house, 1880-1882.